 For graduate students, some of the frequently asked questions are listed below.
 If you still have questions that are unanswered, please feel free to contact the UCCS School of Public Affairs.

 The UCCS School of Public Affairs typically attracts two types of students: the first is the mid-career professional who wishes to advance his or her career or sharpen skills.
-The second type is those anticipating a career in public service or criminal justice.
+The second type is those anticipating a career in public service, criminal justice or social work.

 Students who are awaiting admission to the Master of Public Administration (MPA) or Master of Criminal Justice (MCJ) programs but cannot meet the stated deadlines should consider enrolling as a non-degree student their first semester.
 Any person with a bachelor's degree from an accredited institution may register for SPA courses as a non-degree student.
 Up to twelve credit hours of public administration or criminal justice coursework taken as a non-degree student may be applied to the master's degree program.
 Before enrolling in courses, students need to first complete and submit an application for admission as a non-degree student.